-This kind of seems backwards, but cleaning up your cabinets allows everything to have a home so when you work on organizing your classroom, you have a place for everything to go.
+This kind of seems backward, but cleaning up your cabinets allows everything to have a home so when you work on organizing your classroom, you have a place for everything to go.

 5 Ways to Achieve Classroom Cabinet Organization

-(OR, if you’d rather watch/listen…then head to that link right there ^^^ to watch my video.
+(OR, if you’d rather watch/listen…check out the video below.
 And be prepared, my head is cut out for part of the video…. #newvlogger)

 1. Empty out cabinets- You can do this in one of two ways.

-My recommendation would be to spend a day taking EVERYTHING out of your cabinets and grouping all your

-junk stuff by like items.
+My recommendation would be to spend a day taking EVERYTHING out of your cabinets and grouping all your stuff by like items.

-Have you read The Life Changing Magic of Tidying Up???
+Have you read The Life-Changing Magic of Tidying Up???
 That’s basically her method.

 The other option would be to go cabinet by cabinet emptying out.